 3 Wrap 3rd-party APIs in a proxy layer.
 Use multiple public clouds.
 Process online transactions with more than one party.
 Keep your cash in more than one bank.

 Zappos, Airbnb, Uber, SpaceX, Tesla, Bitcoin, OpenAI, all took enormous risk by creating a new category that everyone else thought was impossible, even after they heard the plan.
 On one hand, this is the definition of unpredictability.
 On the other hand, they avoided the unpredictability that comes from existing competition in existing markets.
-It doesn’t matter what’s happening at Amazon if you have free returns for 364 on shoes; it doesn’t matter how the hotel industry is shifting when you’re selling a different experience; it doesn’t matter what Ford and Toyota are doing with electric vehicles if you’re changing the fundamental technology without the constraints of existing supply lines, dealer distribution rules, and ties to the oil and gas industry.
+It doesn’t matter what’s happening at Amazon if you can return shoes for free even after 364 days; it doesn’t matter how the hotel industry is shifting when you’re selling a different experience; it doesn’t matter what Ford and Toyota are doing with electric vehicles if you’re changing the fundamental technology without the constraints of existing supply lines, dealer distribution rules, and ties to the oil and gas industry.